Dynamic Import Patterns for On-Demand Loading

 Vite 5+: manualChunks and Rollup integration

-Vite delegates chunking to Rollup.
-The build.rollupOptions.output.manualChunks function provides granular control over async chunk grouping:
+Vite delegates chunk splitting to Rollup.
+The build.rollupOptions.output.manualChunks function provides granular control over which modules land in which output chunk:

 import { defineConfig } from 'vite';